Q: Did the Medicare Part B deductible increase for 2022?

 - Medigap plans C and F cover the deductible (which is why those plans are no longer available to people who become newly eligible for Medicare after the end of 2019, under the terms of the Medicare Access and CHIP Reauthorization Act; the idea is that there will be less unnecessary utilization of health care if all Original Medicare enrollees are subject to the Part B deductible, but critics argue that it could also hinder access to necessary care).

 - Enrollees who have Medicaid or retiree health benefits from an employer generally don’t have to pay the Part B deductible, as the other coverage picks up the tab.

 - Some Medicare Advantage plans have no deductibles and low copays (Medicare Advantage enrollees pay the Part B premium plus the Medicare Advantage premium, and then the Medicare Advantage insurer wraps the Part A and B (and in most cases, D) benefits into one plan for the enrollee, with cost-sharing that can differ greatly from the standard Original Medicare cost-sharing).

 But according to a Kaiser Family Foundation analysis, about 19% of Original Medicare beneficiaries only have Medicare Parts A and B. They don’t have Medigap coverage, retiree health benefits from a former employer, or Medicaid.
-These enrollees — along with beneficiaries who have a Medigap plan other than C or F — have to pay the full Part B deductible if and when they need services that are covered under Medicare Part B. For 2021, that deductible is $203.
+These enrollees — along with beneficiaries who have a Medigap plan other than C or F — have to pay the full Part B deductible if and when they need services that are covered under Medicare Part B. For 2022, that deductible is $233.

 After the enrollee pays the deductible, Medicare Part B generally covers 80% of the Medicare-approved amount for covered services, and the enrollee pays the other 20%.
 But again, supplemental coverage can pay some or all of this 20% cost, leaving the enrollee with far lower out-of-pocket costs than they would have under Part B by itself.